 Advertising that is accessible by consumers

-Any advertisement for therapeutic goods that is accessible by consumers must meet the Act's requirements for advertising to consumers, even if the goods are not available for purchase by consumers or you think the content clearly targets health professionals.
+Any advertisement for therapeutic goods that is accessible by consumers must meet the Act's requirements for advertising to consumers.
+This applies even if the products are not available for purchase by consumers or the advertisement content clearly targets health professionals.

-In addition to the Act requirements, advertisements to consumers must also comply with the Therapeutic Goods Advertising Code (No. 2) 2018 (the Code).
+In addition to the Act requirements, advertisements to consumers must also comply with the Code.
 The Code ensures that the marketing and advertising of therapeutic goods is responsible, promotes quality use of therapeutic goods and does not mislead or deceive.

 Ensuring that advertising is directed exclusively to health professionals

 For online advertisements to be considered as directed exclusively to health professionals, the content needs to be secured so that it can only be accessed by confirmed health professionals.